dwyerj878/goweb/README.md

 - [ ] add ssl/tls
 - [ ] re-implement settings as a singleton
 - [ ] add api testing with mocks and or test containers
+- [ ] find a different data store .. mongo is way too heavy

 ### Sample payloads